-This bedding is great for a number of reasons.
+This bedding is great for several reasons.
 Not only is it soft and absorbent but it is made from recycled paper and isn't dusty.
 For those of us who enjoy a little color in our lives, you'll be excited to learn that it comes in a variety of fun colors.
-If I were a chinchilla I'd definitely snuggle up in this bedding (when I wasn't snuggled up with my owner or friends).

 Cell-Sorb Plus, Sun Seed Fresh World, and Yesterday's News

 These kinds of bedding are other types of recycled paper beddings available to pet owners.
 They are compacted materials that come in pelleted forms.
 They are very absorbent and not dusty but aren't as soft and fluffy as the CareFresh.
 Some owners like them better because they aren't as lightweight as the CareFresh so they don't get kicked out of the cage easily.
 Many pet stores use these products because of their odor control and large packaging options but you may not be too concerned with the cost if you are only changing one chinchilla cage once a week.

 Similar to CareFresh but with a smaller price tag, Kaytee's Total Comfort bedding is a recycled paper bedding that is better than your wood shavings but not quite as good as some of the other alternative paper beddings.
 Owners find it dusty, less absorbent, and not as attractive as other products.